cburggie/CBD2/README.md

 * The Countess is guarenteed 3 runes up to Sol/Ist/Zod
 * Exceptional and Elite items drop more often
 * Blood Raven drops a bow
-* Countess always drops 3 runes
+* Griswold drops class items
 * Smith drops weapons
-* Andariel drops rings
+* Andariel drops in nightmare and hell
 * Radamant drops skulls
-* Summoner drops jewels
+* Summoner drops in nightmare and hell
 * Duriel drops extra weapons and armor
-* Mephisto drops amulets
+* Mephisto drops amulets in nightmare and hell
 * Izual drops gems
 * Hephasto drops armor
 * Diablo drops extra weapons and armor
 * Nilathak drops skulls and his key
-* Baal drops class items
+* Baal drops extra weapons and armor
 * keys and essences have 25% drop rate

 ### UniqueItems.txt